 A minimum of 30 quarter hours in special education is required for certification in Colorado.
 The program at Colorado State College affords students the opportunity to qualify for a Special Education Certificate, with emphasis on teaching the physically handicapped or the mentally retarded.
-Student teaching is done in the campus special education school, which normally enrolls from 30 to 40 handicapped children.
+Student teaching is done in the campus special education school, which normally enrolls 55 handicapped children.